South Africa is a country in turmoil. Many people are making plans to emigrate. They don’t see a future for themselves there.

 In case you’re wondering if immigration fraud exists, here are two examples of visa scams that South African expats in the US sucked unsuspecting people into…

 A woman in Idaho is notorious for defrauding people and other entities.
-She was recently arrested on a large amount of felony charges.
+She was recently arrested on a large number of felony charges.

 It is easy to find several people on Facebook who are fuming at this woman after dealing with her.
 Many believe she should go to jail, with the key thrown away!